 I’m still here!
 Must drink… more ink… We can’t get it!
 Of all the new brands and ranges, Robert Oster is the main marque to have penetrated our online shops widely.
-We suffer in the UK from customs charges and the even more pricey Royal Mail “handling fee” for items bought outside our shores, so it’s better for us to be able to “buy local”.
+We suffer in the UK when we buy things from beyond our shores: there are customs charges and the even more pricey Royal Mail “handling fee”, so it’s better for us to be able to “buy local”.

 London is a wasteland for fine stationery, only W. H. Smith giving scant succour to the pen and ink fiend.
 Or so I thought, until perusing the Instagram of Leigh Reyes who visited the city recently and shopped at L. Cornelissen & Son (est. 1855) and the London Graphic Centre.
 A commenter recommended Green & Stone.
 Jackson’s Art Supplies also have two shops in London.
 These companies stock art supplies, (very few fountain pens,) brush pens, dip pens and calligraphy ink.